influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/guides/cq_use_cases.md

 2016-05-13T17:00:00Z	  4           23
 ```

-The data in `orders` are the raw, ten-second level data that are subject to the
+The data in `orders` are the raw, ten-second resolution data that reside in the
 two-hour RP.
-The data in `downsampled_orders` are the aggregated, 30-minute level data that
+The data in `downsampled_orders` are the aggregated, 30-minute resolution data
-are subject to the 52-weeks RP.
+that are subject to the 52-week RP.

 Notice that the first timestamps in `downsample_orders` are older than the first
 timestamps in `orders`.